Refreshing Courses

 Flip your course.

 Flipping your course is an excellent strategy for engaging adult learners.
 What’s a “flipped course”?
 In a flipped course, you ask students to read the course materials before coming to class, reserving class time for application, practice, refinement, and oftentimes working on the course assignments.
 If you have never done this before, you might want to consider gradually moving to a flipped model.
 Experiment by flipping two or three class sessions before flipping your entire course.
-Learn more by watching recordings of events related to flipping your course.

 Revise assignments.